nhs-england-tools/repository-template/docs/adr/ADR-003_Acceptable_use_of_GitHub_PAT_and_Apps_for_authN_and_authZ.md

   }
 ```

-Please, see the above being implemented for the _update from template_ capability:
+Please see the above being implemented for the _update from template_ capability:

 - [Repository and GitHub App (runner)](https://github.com/nhs-england-tools/update-from-template-app) for the "Update from Template" app.
 The runner is built on a GitHub Action but it can be a serverless workload or self-hosted compute
 - [GitHub account (bot)](https://github.com/update-from-template-app) linked to an `nhs.net` email address, but not part of any GitHub organisation